Erandium/Demo-Godot4-GenericStateMachineCharacterController/README.md

 - The  project use an input buffer from an other project.
 - The naming nomenclature is closer to C# than to python

+If when loading the project, you can't launch it because of cyclic dependencies:
+- Remove the ": Character3DEntity" in the argument of Evaluate function from **BaseCharacter3DCondition** and **Character3DStateChangeValidator**
+- Reload the project (Project>Reload current project)
+- Put back the ": Character3DEntity" (if needed)

 ---
 ---